Sheep wars

-The sheep wars, or the sheep and cattle wars, were a series of armed conflicts in the Western United States which were fought between sheepmen and cattlemen over grazing rights.
-Sheep wars occurred in many western states though they were most common in Texas, Arizona and the border region of Wyoming and Colorado.
-Generally, the cattlemen saw the sheepherders as invaders, who destroyed the public grazing lands, which they had to share on a first-come, first-served basis.
-Between 1870 and 1920, approximately 120 engagements occurred in eight different states or territories.
+The sheep wars, or the sheep and cattle wars, were a series of armed conflicts in the Western United States fought between sheepmen and cattlemen over grazing rights.
+Sheep wars occurred in many western states, though they were most common in Texas, Arizona, and the border region of Wyoming and Colorado.
+Generally, the cattlemen saw the sheepherders as invaders who destroyed the public grazing lands, which they had to share on a first-come, first-served basis.
+Between 1870 and 1920, approximately 120 engagements occurred in eight states or territories.
 At least 54 men were killed and some 50,000 to over 100,000 sheep were slaughtered.